 Students must submit a proof of identity at the time of submitting their application for a New Zealand student visa.
 In order to do so, they are required to submit the following documents which support their claims.

-- 1 acceptable photograph if the students are applying for a student visa online or if they plan on applying on paper, 2 photographs have to be submitted.
+- Photographs have to be submitted.
 The embassy has prescribed certain dimensions for the photographs which all students applying for a New Zealand student visa are required to adhere to.
 For more information regarding the same, you can refer to the New Zealand government’s official website.

 - Passport or a certificate of identity.
 While applying for the New Zealand student visa on paper, students are required to submit their original passports to the embassy.
 If an online application is being submitted, students are to upload a copy of their passport at the time of applying.
 The embassy or consulate will intimate such students if their passport is physically to be sent at a later date.

 New Zealand student visa applicants are required to submit proof of their good health in the form of a medical examination report or a chest X-ray.
 New Zealand on a temporary visa like the New Zealand study visa are required to submit a an X-Ray of their chest regardless of their visa category.